 Hi!
 I am Marilyn, born in Hudson, NY to a couple who worked the line at the Universal Match Factory, which was considered to be a darn good job back then.
-The oldest of five girls, and younger by eight years than my brother, I always wanted to learn to play music.
+The oldest of four girls, and younger by eight years than my brother, I always wanted to learn to play music.
 Anything.
 I tried piano in elementary school, but the teacher dropped me when the toy piano I practiced on wasn't cutting it.

 As I got older, I joined band and chorus.
 Because music was not a priority in my household (rather, they spent their money on feeding and clothing us), I had to borrow my instruments from the school.
 I had a tuba (i am five feet now, you can imagine me as a child with one of those!!!) a french horn, a bassoon and finally a clarinet for band.
 I stuck with the clarinet.

 One day the band teacher announced that he was selling Conn classical guitars....and I started hounding my parents to let me have one.
 There was one that had a serious bump on the bout which the teacher was 'letting go for $50'.
 I thought I had died and gone to heaven when they finally gave me the money for it....I think that was my Christmas and Birthday present for many years after....

 My first time on stage (yep, with that guitar), was a Talent Show at school.
 I am naturally shy.
 I don't know why I ever thought I could get on that stage and sing in front of an audience when I couldn't even speak up in class.
 I walked on to the stage with my guitar, looked out at the audience and froze.
 I tried to play, but could not....I couldn't do anything.
 They had to come out and get me....I was horrified.

 My best friend was the musical child prodigy, and of course, everything I did got compared to what she did....and was found lacking.
 I decided that the best thing I could do as far as music was concerned was listen to others....but the desire to MAKE it never left me.